22 Aug 2016

 - laminectomy with facetectomy

-Here is a series of pictures from our operating room during correction of a spondylolisthesis of the spine…
+In the meantime, here is a series of pictures from our operating room during correction of a spondylolisthesis of the spine using a traditional approach…

 Here are a series of x-rays that demonstrate the correction of spondylolisthesis with a decompression and fusion of the slip performed in our clinic in Monterey, California.
 You can click on each of these Xrays to enlarge them to full size.